 Substance abuse is a crisis that is shared by many and one that has been going on for some time now.
 In fact, the spread of drug and alcohol addiction amongst the young adult population of the nation has been more severe now than ever before.

 How to Tell if Your Teen is Dope Sick

 A lot of times, young adults will not be willing to communicate that they are using and abusing drugs and alcohol.
 Most of the time, addicts are very secretive and hidden about that.
 This is the case ninety percent of the time.
-When this is the case it becomes of the utmost importance that parents help their kids by finding out if their kids are addicted to or are abusing drugs and alcohol or not.
+When this is the case, it becomes of the utmost importance that parents help their kids by finding out if their children are addicted to or are abusing drugs and alcohol or not.
 There are signs and symptoms of addiction always, so even if a young adult is hedging or avoiding the subject entirely, there are still signs, symptoms, and ways to find out the truth.

 Listed below are just some of the many signs and symptoms of addiction and substance abuse that young adults in particular often experience when they are taking drugs or alcohol, and specifically as pertains to opiate withdrawals:

 - Muscle aches and spasms, including ‘restless’ muscles

 - Hot and cold flashes